sidpandith/statue-puzzle-platformer/src/README_PHASE_1.md

    - Notice smooth acceleration and deceleration
    - Character sprite flips based on direction

-2. **Jump**: Press Space
+2. **Jump**: Press W or Up Arrow
-   - Hold Space for maximum jump height
+   - Hold button for maximum jump height
-   - Release Space early for a shorter jump
+   - Release button early for a shorter jump
    - Try jumping repeatedly to feel the responsiveness

 3. **Coyote Time**: Walk off a platform edge